 The rest of the film is occupied by Clang’s attempt to get the ring from Ringo, or else sacrifice him while he’s wearing it.

-The fab four eventually end up on a beach in the Bahamas where there is a final battle during which the ring simply drops off Ringo’s finger.
+The lads eventually end up in the Bahamas where there is a final battle during which the ring simply drops off Ringo’s finger.